-A Guide to the Awarding of Incentives and Application of Sanctions for Clients under the Supervision of the Division of Parole Supervision will be reviewed with the client, specifically the use of sanctions and incentives available while on parole supervision.
+A Guide to the Awarding of Prosocial Responses and Noncompliance Responses for Clients under the Supervision of the Division of Parole Supervision will be reviewed with the client, specifically the use of sanctions and incentives available while on parole supervision.

 A client is not permitted to possess weapons as indicated on the Certificate of Parole the client receives.
 However, a few exceptions will be explained during orientation when parole conditions are reviewed.